-Mapping Our Rich Writing and Publishing History Through Collective Community Creation
+Creatively Mapping Our Rich Literary, Publishing, and Printing History Through Community Collaboration

 Exploring Our History Through Words

 From Abenakis using writing to defend their homeland and Lucy Terry, regarded as the first African-American poet, to Nobel Prize winners and early ‘firsts’ in publishing and printing, Brattleboro and its environs have a rich but undersung history of words.
-“Peoples, Places, and History of Words in Brattleboro, Vermont” explores how this history is embedded in particular places, revealing these treasures through podcasts linked to maps for walking, biking and driving tours around Brattleboro.
+The Brattleboro Words Project explores how this history is embedded in particular places, revealing these treasures through audio segments linked to maps for walking, biking and driving tours around Brattleboro.

-The Project coordinates student and community research pods that build skills and contribute to producing the audio tours as well as a website, a book on the area’s printing and publishing history, and other exhibitions, celebrations and events that will stimulate tourism and wider interest in Brattleboro while enhancing community relationships and connections to the history and places we share.
+Each Research Team will develop skills to produce an audio segment.
+Content will also be developed for a website, a book on the area’s printing and publishing history, and other exhibitions, celebrations and events.
+The effort will stimulate tourism and wider interest in Brattleboro while enhancing community relationships and connections to the history and places we share.

 There are many other organizations and individuals involved and supporting the project.
 Read more about our Leadership Team and Supporters.